There is a significant amount of material that can go in the front matter of an ebook.

 Thank you for reading!

 Like what you just read?
-Register for free and get unlimited access to PDF downloads along with free newsletters with informative nuggets.
+Check my Gumroads page and get unlimited access to all my downloads.